cokelid/ChocoButler/README.md

 Generally the `test_mode` setting should be left as `false`.
 See [Testing & Development](#testing--development) below for more details.

 ### Apply Changes
-You must restart ChocoButler for settings changes to take affect.
+You must restart ChocoButler for settings changes to take effect.

 ## Testing & Development